 Since you can have your cake and eat it too here, housing prices and the cost of living come with a high price tag.
-The Seattle area has relatively high house prices compared to the rest of the nation (median price of $688,500 at the time of this writing).
-Check out our market stats page for more info.
+The Seattle area relatively high house prices (median price of $688,500 at the time of this writing).
+Check out some of our recent blog posts on housing market data for more info.
 Be prepared to bring your pocket book, especially if you want to move to some of the cities listed below.

 If you’d prefer a detailed post on the pros and cons of moving here, check out our other blog post.

 Without further ado, here are the top 10 best places to live in Washington State in our opinion: (since you’ve lived here from 1997)

 - 15mi East of Seattle

 - NWMLS Average Housing Price Oct 2019: $865,000

 The home of Microsoft and Nintendo, Redmond has a lot to offer to its residents.

 It hosts one of the most popular parks in the State (Marymoor Park); a whopping 640 acres and brings in over 3 million people a year.